 How Does Filing Bankruptcy Help Solve Credit and Financial Problems?
 Filing bankruptcy is a powerful tool for solving many credit problems such as creditor lawsuits, foreclosure, utility disconnection, and even evictions.
-However, you will need the guidance of a good Florida bankruptcy lawyer to discover how this tool can help you get the debt relief you need.
+However, you will need the guidance of good Florida bankruptcy lawyers to discover how this tool can help you get the debt relief you need.

 Filing a bankruptcy puts an immediate end to creditor calls and other collections efforts.
 Once you file Chapter 7 or Chapter 13 bankruptcy in Florida, an automatic stay stops creditors from calling you, writing you, or making any effort to get you to pay them.

 If you’re facing an eviction, filing bankruptcy may help you stay in your apartment.
 However, you will need to file bankruptcy before the landlord gets a court order.
 It is important to note that Florida bankruptcy law will not protect you if you have damaged the landlord’s property.
 Also, filing bankruptcy will only buy you time so that you can eventually pay back rent.
 Filing bankruptcy doesn’t free you of your responsibility to pay your rent.
 You cannot stay in the apartment rent free.

 If you are at risk of losing your home to Foreclosure Defense

 “>foreclosure, filing bankruptcy can help.
 As soon as you file Chapter 7 bankruptcy, the automatic stay will put a temporary end to the foreclosure process, buying you time to figure out a way to pay your mortgage and any arrears.
 In Chapter 13 bankruptcy, you can repay your mortgage arrears through your payment plan over a three to five year period or, utilize the federal mediation program in an attempt to force a review of your mortgage for a loan modification.